ldilab/R-SIE/README.md

 # R-SIE
+This repo provides the official code of TACL paper:
-Code release for our TACL paper "Overcoming Source Object Grounding for Semantic Image Editing"
+Overcoming Source Object Grounding for Semantic Image Editing